 This video series provides a fresh look at skill-transfer exercises and midline stability, combining the powers of Kelly Starrett and gymnast Carl Paoli.
 Both San Francisco CrossFit coaches add their expertise to refine basic CrossFit movements with the aim of improving power output.

 In Part 7, Paoli demonstrates the ring dip.
-The same “turning out” used for the bar dip in Part 6 adds external rotation, torque and stability to the shoulder in the ring dip… Continue Reading
+The same “turning out” used for the bar dip in Part 6 adds external rotation, torque and stability to the shoulder in the… Continue Reading